jasonjrr/MVVM.Demo/README.md

 ## Learning Opportunities/Interview Questions
 - Quickly look through the source code to understand the important area of the architecture.
-- Following the patterens within the source code, create a new screen that allows the user to select which emoji will be shown within the app.
+- Following the patterns within the source code, create a new screen that allows the user to select which emoji will be shown within the app.